guptaumang85/build-your-own-rag/README.md

 - Retrieves relevant text from a dataset
 - Generates responses using a large language model
 - Combines retrieval with generation to answer queries
+- Create vector embeddings using weaviate api, flask, and use its functions to answer queries

 ---